 A Growing Community of Telugu People in Japan..

-JTS....Started as a small group of friends meeting in their residence to celebrate telugu funtions around 12 years age, now grown up as community of over 250 to 300 people getting together to celebrate UGADI and vanabojanalu yearly once.
-Our sincere thanks to the founder and all the volunteers who worked over the years organizing these functions and helping JTS community to grow and establish Telugu identity and building a strong platform for telugu people to come together and celebrate.
+JTS....Started as a small group of friends meeting in their residence to celebrate telugu functions around 20 years ago, now grown up as community of over 300 people getting together to celebrate UGADI and Vanabojanalu yearly once.
+Our sincere thanks to all the volunteers who worked over the years organizing and helping JTS community to grow and establish Telugu identity in japan and building a strong platform for telugu people to come together and celebrate.

 Objectives of JTS

-This web site is run by group of volunteers and telugu friends, With the objectives of providing a common platform for Telugu prople living in japan to get in touch with each other, and find new frineds who speak the same mother tongue.
+This web site is run by group of volunteers and telugu friends, with the objectives of providing a common platform for Telugu people living in japan networking and find new friends who speak the same mother tongue.

-- Building an opportunity for Telugu people in japan to come together and celebrate Telugu func tions like they do back home.
+- Building an opportunity for Telugu people in japan to come together and celebrate Telugu functions.

-- Preserving the Telugu Culture and introducing the culture to our Children who grow up here away from the home land.
+- Preserving the Telugu Culture and introducing the culture to our Children who grow up far away from homeland.